bryanonetwothree/SoupStock/README.md

 ## Why This Exists

-Cantonese slow-cooked soups (老火靚湯) use a wide variety of ingredients — dried mushrooms, red dates, lotus root, pork bones, ginger, and more.
+Cantonese slow cooked soups (老火湯) use a wide variety of ingredients carrots, green carrots, 南北杏, pork bones, ginger, and more.
 Most of them live in the fridge or pantry, and family members constantly lose track of what's already there.